AKeeller/count/README.md

 # count
-count is a simple program, written in C, created to count the existing files in a given folder with a given extension, even recursevely.
+count is a simple program, written in C, created to count the existing files in a given folder with a given extension, even recursively.
 ## Compiling
 First of all, you need to compile the source code to generate a functional binary.
 Open the terminal and place yourself in the same folder as the source files with `cd /folder/to/source/files`.
 Compile as following